(SD) South Yorks & N.E.Derbyshire Area

 (SD03) Sheffield Group

-Sheffield Group has walks on Tuesdays, Wednesdays and Sundays, and easy 'Walking Out' walks on Thursdays and Saturdays.
-Except for coach rambles all use public transport, and bus or train details are given in the description.
-People travelling by car are welcome to join the group at the start of the walk, but they should check whether the walk is circular - ie returning to the same point - or linear, in which case the walk will finish at another point where public transport is available.
+Sheffield Group has walks on Tuesdays, Wednesdays and Sundays plus easy 'Shorter Walks' on Thursdays and Saturdays.
+Except for coach rambles almost all use public transport and bus or train details are given in the description.
+People traveling by car are welcome to join the group at the start of the walk but they should check whether the walk is circular - i.e. returning to the same point - or linear, in which case the walk will finish at another point where public transport is available.

 Sheffield Ramblers also support the Sheffield Visually Impaired Walking Group who offer a regular programme of led walks.
 For more see www.sviwg.co.uk, contact 0114 234 1217 or write to SVIWG c/o Sheffield Royal Society for the Blind, 5 Mappin Street, Sheffield S1 4DT.

 (SD04) Rotherham Metro Ramblers Group

 Contact via web/email

 A friendly,welcoming group that walks every Saturday and alternate Wednesdays.
 Walks to suit everyone take place in the local Rotherham area or in areas of South and West Yorkshire, the White and Dark Peak areas of Derbyshire and North Nottinghamshire.

 On the alternate Wednesdays there is a short walk option (4-6 miles) starting from Thorpe Hesley Church.SK 378960.